sen-tou/php-design-patterns/src/Strategy/README.md

 You come to the conclusion that you want to remind people with the notifications they choose.
 So you abstract that functionality in a `Reminder` interface.
 It contains a method `getHandledNotifications` that returns the notifications that the users wants.

+These reminders are similar to each other but differ in their implementation.

 You further decide to create a `ReminderService` that sends the notifications.

 After that you implement the reminder cases that were specified in the first sentence.
 These are `AllReminder`, `CriticalReminder` and `NoReminder`.